 •Elements as list: all element types available in the model.

 •Relation hierarchy: all element types and relation attributes can be selected.
 There are three selection types.
 If the check box has a check mark, the item can be at root level in the hierarchy.
 If the check box is filled, the item can appear only as a child node in the hierarchy.
 If the check box is unchecked, the item is not shown on the hierarchy.

-•Process hierarchy: any non-subprocess process step type, connector type, custom element type, store type and group instances are shown as leaf nodes for the process levels they exist in.
-Resources (allocated to), note (connected to) and organization item (belongs to) are shown as leaf nodes for the previously mentioned leaf nodes and subprocess nodes.
+•Diagram hierarchy: any non-diagram process step type, connector type, element type, store type and group instances are shown as leaf nodes for the diagrams they exist in.
+Resources (allocated to), note (connected to) and organization item (belongs to) are shown as leaf nodes for the previously mentioned leaf nodes and child diagram nodes.

 •Organization hierarchy: process step types and resources that belong to an organization item are shown as leaf nodes of the organization item.